Julia M. (Hanshaw) Fawcett was born on Oct. 25, 1854 (or 1855) in Preston County, WV, the daughter of Hiram B. and Catherine (Miner) Hanshaw.

-Charles remarried again, to Rachel (?), and they resided at 483 Mechanic Street in Clarksburg, Harrison County, where he found work as a railroad conductor.
+Charles remarried again to his third wife, to Rachel ( ? - ? ), and they resided at 483 Mechanic Street in Clarksburg, Harrison County, where he found work as a railroad conductor.
 He also continued receiving cash payments from Julia's full 1/8 share of the estate.
 From 1911 to 1919, he received an aggregate of more than $366.
 The high point was in 1918, when he received a check for $98.16.

 In 1911, Charles and his first wife Margaret were mentioned in a chapter about their son in law, William Brewster Parkhurst, in the book History of Charleston and Kanawha County, West Virginia, authored by W.S.
 Laidley.
 Said the book, "Mr. Fawcett is a merchant at Grafton, in Taylor county, and is interested in oil production in Ritchie county...
 His parents, William M. and Naomi (Fortney) Fawcett, were early settlers in Preston county."

 Charles passed away at age 75 of kidney disease on Nov.
 25, 1919.
 He was laid to rest in the row with both of his wives at Maplewood Cemetery in Kingwood.